 Treatment for CVS is divided into two major types: abortive therapy and prophylactic therapy.
 Abortive therapy means giving treatments to stop the episode once it starts, and only giving that treatment during the episode.
-In contrast, prophylactic therapy means giving a medication every day, whether the child is well or sick, in order to prevent episodes from coming on.
+Prophylactic therapy means giving a medication every day, whether the child is well or sick, to prevent episodes from starting.

 What can I expect if my child has CVS?

 While some patients “outgrow” CVS, it can affect patients for months, years, or decades.
 Some studies suggest that patients with CVS may develop migraines as adults.

 Complications of cyclic vomiting can include dehydration, inflammation of the esophagus (esophagitis), small tears in the lining of the esophagus (Mallory-Weiss tear), or tooth enamel decay due to recurrent vomiting.